Boldyrig/vm21/README.md

 # vm21
-The best game named 'ESTT PROBITIE'
+The best game has no name